bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 -->
 {{ MACROS___make_metadata_table(
    {
-      "TaskName": ("RECOMMENDED", "If used to denote resting scans, a RECOMMENDED convention is to use labels beginning with `rest`.")
-      "Instructions": ("RECOMMENDED", "This is especially important in context of resting state recordings and distinguishing between eyes open and eyes closed paradigms."), "TaskDescription": "RECOMMENDED",
+      "TaskName": ("RECOMMENDED", "If used to denote resting scans, a RECOMMENDED convention is to use labels beginning with `rest`."), "Instructions": ("RECOMMENDED", "This is especially important in context of resting state recordings and distinguishing between eyes open and eyes closed paradigms."), "TaskDescription": "RECOMMENDED",
       "CogAtlasID": "RECOMMENDED",